 “It’s partially the belief that civility and refinement should be the lifestyle that people should be consuming… It was an action to try to equalise things.”

-So the act of playing the cello was the opposite to the act of detonating a bomb?
+So the act of playing the cello was the opposite of the act of detonating a bomb?

 “Yes.
 Creating life, basically… Life [here in Baghdad] is experienced on a daily basis, even though we don’t experience normalcy.
 When things are normal, I will have more responsibilities and obligations.
 But when things are insane and abnormal like that I have the obligation of inspiring people, sharing hope, perseverance, dedication, and preserving the momentum of life.”

-Every action we take brings alive some sort of values in the world: either values we agree with and support or values we don’t.
-So the real question isn’t whether it is possible to live our lives with purpose and meaning: the real question is whether the actions we take are bringing to life the purpose and meaning that matter most to us
+Every action we take brings alive some sort of values in the world: either values we support or values we don’t.
+So the real question isn’t whether it is possible to live our lives with purpose and meaning: the real question is whether the actions we are taking are bringing alive the purpose and meaning that matter most to us.

-In the moment when we decide to make the meaning of our own lives we give ourselves the freedom to choose how we respond, to choose our own destiny.
-And even in the most extreme circumstances, there is always something we can do.
+And when we decide to make the meaning of our own lives we give ourselves the freedom to choose how we respond, to choose our attitude, to choose our own destiny.
+And then, even in the most extreme circumstances, there is always something we can do.

-What values and outcomes are you bringing to life through the actions you take?
-Are you living your life in line with the meaning, purpose, and values that matter most to you?
-Do you want to change that?
+What values are you bringing to life through the actions you are taking?
+Are you living your life in line with the purpose and values that matter most to you?
+Do you want to shift that?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.